 - Always keep on top of your dental health.
 Brush, use mouthwash, floss twice a day!
 Consider investing in an electrical toothbrush for optimum cleaning.

 - With that being said, don't just wait until you have a dental problem to make an appointment.
 It's beneficial to visit the dentist even when there isn't a problem!

 - Reduce fizzy drinks, sugary snacks, and make sure to get enough calcium in your diet.

 Acne along the ears is under the skin, lumpy, and can be painful.
 Your ears are linked to your kidneys, which means that break-outs here reflect kidney and elimination health.

 - If you are not drinking enough water intake or have too much salt and caffeine in your diet, this could explain acne in this area.

 - Remember, your body generally needs around eight large glasses of water a day.
-Throw in a few extra for good measure, especially during the warmer seasons.
+Throw in a few extras for good measure, especially during the warmer seasons.

 - Cut back on food with high salt content.

 - Try caffeine-free tea and coffee.

 - Cranberry juice and legumes are great for promoting healthy kidneys.

 Like many women, I break out along the side of my chin when my period is due.
 This area is related to hormones, so any hormonal change can cause acne.

 - If you are not getting enough sleep or find yourself stressed out, you are likely to break out here too.
 The average person needs roughly 6.5 to 8 hours of sleep a night.
 Are you getting yours?

 Your lower chin is linked to your small intestine, so a poor diet or food allergies could cause you to break out in this area.

 - Look at your diet: Are there any specific food groups, such as dairy, that cause uncomfortable digestion or breakout in this area?
 It could be worth keeping a food diary to see which foods trigger the outbreaks.